Company-XY/Client/README.md

 <hr />

-Clients are able to hire competent freelancers who have been vetted and can deliver on any job.
+Clients are able to hire competent freelancers who have been vetted and can deliver on any job as required by the client.

 <hr />